 2. Pistanthrophobia – The fear of getting hurt in a relationship

 Similar to philophobia in nature but slightly different in its application.
-Pistanthrophobia is the fear that you would get hurt by your spouse or in a relationship.
-It is actually one of the more common phobias out there but it often does not manifest too strongly.
+Pistanthrophobia is the fear that you would get hurt by your spouse or your partner in a relationship.
+It is actually one of the more common phobias related to love but it often does not manifest too strongly.
 But for some folks, it does and that is where the fear of falling in love takes precedence.

 3. Philemaphobia – The fear of saliva

 In both cases, what it finally does is instill in you the fear of falling in love.
 If your fear is on the lower end of the spectrum, gaining more experience and habituating yourself to the idea of kissing might do wonders for you.
-But like other love phobias out there, make sure to talk to a therapist about it and get a customized treatment plan.
+But like other phobias listed here, make sure to talk to a therapist about it and get a customized treatment plan.

 4. Gamophobia – The fear of marrying somebody